jhwohlgemuth/pwsh-prelude/README.md

 [![PowerShell Gallery Version](https://img.shields.io/powershellgallery/v/pwsh-prelude)](https://www.powershellgallery.com/packages/pwsh-prelude)
 > A "standard" library for PowerShell inspired by the preludes of [Haskell](https://hackage.haskell.org/package/base-4.7.0.2/docs/Prelude.html), [ReasonML](https://reazen.github.io/relude/#/), [Rust](https://doc.rust-lang.org/std/prelude/index.html), [Purescript](https://pursuit.purescript.org/packages/purescript-prelude), [Elm](https://github.com/elm/core), [Scala cats/scalaz](https://github.com/fosskers/scalaz-and-cats), and [others](https://lodash.com/docs).
 It provides useful "*functional-programming-pattern-preferring*" helpers, functions, utilities, wrappers, and aliases for things you might find yourself wanting to do on a somewhat regular basis.

 PowerShell is not limited to purely functional programming like Haskell or confined to a browser like Elm.
 Interacting with the host computer (and other computers) is a large part of PowerShell’s power and purpose.
-A prelude for PowerShell should be more than “just” a library of utility functions – it should also help “fill the gaps” in the language that one finds after constant use, within and beyond the typical use cases.
+A prelude for PowerShell should be more than “just” a library of utility functions – it should also help “fill the gaps” in the language that one finds after constant use, within and beyond<sup>[[5]](#footnotes)</sup> the typical use cases.

-This module is meant to be a generic toolset that you import every time you open a terminal via your Windows Terminal `$PROFILE`. [**I certainly do**](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal).
+This module is meant to be imported every time you open a terminal via your Windows Terminal `$PROFILE`. [**I certainly do**](https://github.com/jhwohlgemuth/env/tree/master/dev-with-windows-terminal).

 Naturally, it has ***ZERO external dependencies***<sup>[[2]](#footnotes)</sup> and (mostly) works on Linux<sup>[[3]](#footnotes)</sup> ;)

 If you love functional programming patterns, scripting languages, and [ubiquitous terminals](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7)...this module might have something for you!

 > "It is almost like he just browsed the [awesome-powershell](https://github.com/janikvonrotz/awesome-powershell) repository, read some Powershell scripting blogs, and then added all his favorite functions and aliases into a grab-bag module..."
-*- Probably some people after reading this README*
+*- Anonymous*

 Quick Start
 -----------